qmk/qmk_firmware/docs/features/led_matrix.md

 ## Custom LED Matrix Effects {#custom-led-matrix-effects}

-By setting `LED_MATRIX_CUSTOM_USER = yes` in `rules.mk`, new effects can be defined directly from your keymap or userspace, without having to edit any QMK core files.
+By setting `LED_MATRIX_CUSTOM_USER = yes` in `rules.mk`, new effects can be defined directly from your keymap or userspace without having to edit any QMK core files.
 To declare new effects, create a `led_matrix_user.inc` file in the user keymap directory or userspace folder.

 ::: tip
-Hardware maintainers who want to limit custom effects to a specific keyboard can create a `led_matrix_kb.inc` file in the root of the keyboard directory, and add `LED_MATRIX_CUSTOM_KB = yes` to the keyboard level `rules.mk`.
+Hardware maintainers who want to limit custom effects to a specific keyboard can create a `led_matrix_kb.inc` file in the root of the keyboard directory and add `LED_MATRIX_CUSTOM_KB = yes` to the keyboard level `rules.mk`.
 :::

 ```c